stem-piano/stem-piano-top/HELP.md

 ## The Piano Does Not Work At All

+A fuse may have activated.
+Test the fuse with a multimeter.
+The following *stem piano* YouTube video documents replacing a fuse: https://www.youtube.com/watch?v=TsNTWSIT84I.
+Before powering the board again, determine why the fuse opened.

 Use a multimeter or oscilloscope to verify +5V and +3.3V locations on the circuit board are getting power.

 Check that all integrated circuits are installed with pin 1 matching the * printed on schematic.